BIPOC Creators Showcase

 The National Media Awards Foundation is proud to present a showcase of works by award-winning creators who identify as Black, Indigenous, or people of colour.
 Each of these creators has won or been nominated for a National Magazine Award, Digital Publishing Award or National Magazine Award: B2B, and since then, has done further high-quality work in the fields of journalism, visual arts, creative writing and more.
 Check out the creators below to learn more about them, read their award-winning work and view their most recent projects.

-If you are a publisher or editor who would like to connect with a featured creator, or if you are an BIPOC creator who has won or been nominated for a National Magazine Award, NMA: B2B award or Digital Publishing Award and would like to be included in our showcase, please contact us.
+If you are a publisher or editor who would like to connect with a featured creator, or if you are a BIPOC creator who has won or been nominated for a National Magazine Award, NMA: B2B award or Digital Publishing Award and would like to be included in our showcase, please contact us.

 Christina Brobby